-The answer, many voices are now suggesting, is to use nature itself as a climate technology.
+The answer, many people are now claiming, is to use nature itself as a climate technology.
 Artificial carbon-capture technologies are still in the lab, and will be expensive and difficult to scale up quickly enough.
-But, say experts, we already possess a ready-made, affordable system of carbon sequestration with billions of years of R&D behind it — soil, peatlands, wetlands and grasslands.
+But, say experts, we already possess a ready-made, affordable system of carbon sequestration with billions of years of R&D behind it – soil, peatlands, wetlands and grasslands.
 Better managed, restored and protected, these ecosystems could provide more than a third of the carbon reductions needed by 2030 to keep to the 2°C limit.

-On February 9th Intelligence Squared, in partnership with The Nature Conservancy, will bring together some of the leaders in this field to examine how nature itself can be harnessed to cut our carbon emissions.
+On February 9th Intelligence Squared, in partnership with The Nature Conservancy, brought together some of the leaders in this field to examine how nature itself can be harnessed to cut our carbon emissions.

 Take forests.
 Conventional wisdom says that we shouldn’t be cutting down trees.
 On the contrary, say some experts, with the right safeguards in place harvesting trees could be at the core of a new low-carbon bio-economy.
 Timber buildings, for example, can act as long-lasting carbon stores, at the same time as reducing the need for concrete and steel, which produce more than 5% of atmospheric carbon emissions.
 That’s the case that was made by Anthony Thistleton, the award-winning architect behind the world’s largest timber building, currently under construction in London.

 It’s not only wood.
-Other solutions — such as growing more crops while using less land, or restoring mangroves and wetlands — present opportunities for carbon storage at scale.
+Other solutions – such as using more carbon-efficient methods of agriculture, or restoring mangroves and wetlands – present opportunities for carbon storage at scale.
 Unleashing nature’s own ‘carbon-capture’ technology could be as significant as stopping burning oil.